Non-Owner Car Insurance

 No coverage for collision

 A non-owner insurance policy will only provide liability protection in an accident, meaning your personal medical expenses and vehicle damages won’t be covered.
-Full collision protection is needed to insure your personal damages in an at-fault accident.
+Full collision auto insurance is needed to insure your personal damages in an at-fault accident.

 No coverage for owned vehicles

 A non-owner policy cannot be used for personal vehicles; basic liability insurance is intended to provide coverage for limited liability protection when driving a vehicle that you own.
-If you own a vehicle, you should try to find affordable full coverage insurance.
+If you own a vehicle, you should try to buy full coverage auto insurance.
 This covers you in ways that non-owner coverage doesn’t.

 No coverage for work-related vehicles

 In some policies, non-owner insurance is limited when it comes to work-related driving.
-In many cases, a non-owner policy can be used when working as a valet or driving a vehicle cross-country for an auction; however, vehicles that are driven intermittently for business purposes may require commercial auto insurance.
+In many cases, a non-owner policy can be used when working as a valet or driving a vehicle cross-country for an auction; however, vehicles that are driven intermittently for business purposes may require someone to buy commercial auto insurance coverage.

 How to Save Money on Non-Owner Car Insurance